Australian reggae: History

 Melbourne-based band The Red Eyes released their first live CD in 2003 Live at the Evelyn, following it with two CD EPs, two full-length albums (Rudeworld in 2006 and Red Army in 2010) and the 2011 single Circles before disbanding.
 Their catalog contains reggae, dub and occasional drum 'n' bass tracks.
 The band's lead singer El Witeri is Maori, and their work has been remixed by New Zealand dub producer, Deep Fried Dub.

 In September 2006, Astronomy Class released Exit Strategy on the record label Elefant Traks.
 The record fused reggae and hip hop music.
 In February 2007, Melbourne-based producer Mista Savona released Melbourne Meets Kingston on Elefant Traks.
 It is a 21-track collaboration with Jamaican singers and deejays such as Anthony B, Determine and Big Youth.
 In September 2008, the Sydney-based band King Tide released their debut album To our Dearly Deported on the UK label Urban Sedated.
 The single "No Dog War" was used worldwide by the Sony corporation for their Wag the Dog campaign.
 The commercial shot in Brazil featured members from the cast of the feature film City of God.
 In December 2009, Australian artist Matty Woods released The Ras Gong Guerrilla EP, a 10-track recording that tackles Australian and international political issues such as Indigenous sovereignty, climate change and human rights.

+Waves of migration to Australia in the late 20th and early 21st centuries have brought musicians from Africa and Asia to Australia, where they have continued to write, record and perform reggae music, sometimes in combination with other more directly African forms of music.
+In South Australia, Ras Minano is one example, and the dancehall artist Sokel is another.
+In Melbourne, Ras Jahknow and the Irie Band (which has Sri Lankan roots) are two more examples.

 Desert Reggae is a developing contemporary style possibly originating in Central Australia and featuring lyrics often sung in Australian Aboriginal languages.
 As of 2015, many indigenous Australian artists from the Northern Territory represented by the Aboriginal owned and operated music label CAAMA Music identify as reggae or ska artists (often in combination with rock).
 Artists include Tjintu Desert Band (previously known as Sunshine Reggae) and Tjupi Band.
 Some also identify as Desert Reggae artists, with examples including Lajamanu Teenage Band, Rising Wind, Irrunytju Band and Eastern Arrernte Band.
 Annual music event Bush Bands Bash in Alice Springs features many Desert Reggae bands.

 Reggaeton, a music genre that blends reggae, hip hop, and traditional Latin American music, is also popular in Australia.
 The genre first came to prominence when Puerto Rican reggaeton artist Daddy Yankee released his most notable single, "Gasolina," to Australian radio in 2006.
 Already a hit worldwide, it reached a peak of No. 12 on the ARIA Singles Chart and was certified Platinum, making it one of the few Spanish-language songs to reach that position on the Australian charts.